 Acoustic Telemetry is used to track the estuarine crocodiles (commonly known as “salties”) in the Wenlock River.
 Once captured, an acoustic tag is surgically implanted in the crocodile’s armpit.
 These acoustic tags send a signal to an array of around 50 receiving stations set up on the length of the Wenlock River and some surrounding water bodies.
 These signals are logged and when analysed enable us to discover how the crocodiles are using the river and interacting with each other.

-During the August 2013 Croc Research Trip, six crocs were captured in the Wenlock River and fitted with additional GPS-Satellite transmitters.
+During the August 2014 Croc Research Trip, five crocs were captured in the Wenlock River and fitted with additional GPS-Satellite transmitters.
 These transmitters record the animal's position and are accurate to less than ten metres.
 Data is transmitted by satellite back to our laboratory, where they are converted and displayed on Google Earth.

 This is just the tip of the iceberg for us as there are many questions that remain unanswered.
 This vital research has provided insights into the travel range of a single crocodile, their ability to return to their habitat after relocation, revolutionary findings on their ability to remain submerged and their behaviour during flood events.
 All this information is critical in learning how to successfully manage our wild crocodile populations, and most importantly, keep people safe.